Konga.com

 Konga.com is a Nigerian e-commerce company founded in July 2012 with headquarters in Gbagada, Lagos State.
-It offers a third-party online marketplace, as well as first-party direct retail spanning various categories including consumer electronics, fashion, home appliances, books, children's items, computers & accessories, phones and tablets, health care, and personal care products.
+It offers a third-party online marketplace as well as first-party direct retail products.
 The company also has a logistics service (EXPRESS), which enables the timely shipment and delivery of packages to customers.

 History

 Konga was founded in July 2012 by Sim Shagaya, with a staff of 20 people.
 The site initially functioned as a Lagos-only online retailer focused on merchandise in the Baby, Beauty, and Personal Care categories, but broadened its scope to all of Nigeria in December 2012 and gradually expanded merchandise categories through 2012 and 2013.
 This expansion may have been a response to Konga's major competitor, Rocket Internet-backed Jumia, which launched around the same time.

 In early 2013, Konga raised a $10 million Series A round from Investment AB Kinnevik and Naspers.
 In Q2 2013, Konga beta-tested 'Konga Mall,' opening up the Konga platform to third-party retailers and moving away from a pure first-party online retail model.
 In late 2013, Konga finalized a $25 million Series B round from previous investors, Investment AB Kinnevik and Naspers, the largest single round raised by a single African startup at the time.
 On November 29, 2013, Konga.com crashed and remained offline for 45 minutes as a result of unprecedented traffic stemming from its Black Friday promotion.
 Konga sold more during the first six hours of the promotion than it did in the prior month.

-In 2014, Konga competitor Jumia registered some Konga domains outside Nigeria which led to controversy in the technology scene.
-Konga had advertised the possibility of expanding outside Nigeria which Jumia was already doing, having operations in more than 8 countries across Africa.